Contact us at the AMCA office nearest to you or submit a business inquiry online.

 |26||Article (60)||Failure to take the necessary measures regarding customers included in the international or domestic sanctions lists before establishing or continuing a business relationship with those customers.||1,000,000 AED|

-With AMCA, we'll make it easy for you and your business to comply with the UAE's various laws and regulations.
-With the support of our committed and competent staff and team, we will ensure that your organization never fails to meet any government or authority-mandated submission requirements.
+With AMCA, we'll make it easy for you and your business to comply with the UAE's laws and regulations.
 Our experts are well-trained and specialized in delivering regulatory advice and assistance.
-Our experts are well-trained and experienced in advising and assisting with regulatory relations, meeting regulatory requirements and expectations, and obtaining regulatory approval for your company.
+In addition, our experts are experienced in advising and assisting with regulatory relations, meeting regulatory requirements and expectations, and obtaining regulatory approval for your company.